-The Company had no revenue for the three- and six-month periods ended June 30, 2024 and 2023.
+The Company had no revenues for the years ended December 31, 2024 and 2023.
 Due to the exploration rather than the production nature of the Company's business, management does not expect to have significant operating revenue in the foreseeable future.
 For additional information, please refer to the information included in the section entitled Results of Operations.